Jaxelr/Cnsola/readme.md

 ### Purpose

-A scaffolded console application built on top of netcore 3.1.
+A scaffolded console application built on top of net 5.0.
 It provides the basic tools for managing console arguments, logging and configuration management.

 ### Install